 What Is Unlicensed Driver's Insurance?

-Unlicensed driver's insurance is a special type of car insurance that providers coverage for car owners who do not have a license and do not plan to drive their cars.
+Unlicensed driver's insurance is a special type of car insurance that provides coverage for car owners who do not have a license and do not plan to drive their cars.
+If you own a car, you need insurance, even if you don't drive.
+If someone else ever drives your car and gets in an accident, you'll be considered an uninsured driver as your coverage is responsible for covering accidents.

-Unlicensed driver's insurance does not cover unlicensed drivers.
+Unlicensed driver's insurance does not cover people who actually drive a car without a license.
 If you let an unlicensed driver use your car and they get into an auto accident, your insurance claim will most likely be denied.

 Penalties For Driving Without A License